 Depending on the closeness of the family, you may face some territorial jealousy as you become a constant presence.
 If your personalities just don’t mesh, it’s unlikely you’ll ever become best friends, and that’s okay.
-That said, it is best if you can build a comfortable relationship, as you’ll be spending holidays and family gatherings together for the rest of your lives.
+That said, it is best if you can build a comfortable relationship, as you’ll likely be spending holidays and family gatherings together for the rest of your lives.
 It’s up to you to put in the effort, and it will most likely take multiple attempts to fully establish a friendship.

-Below are our tips on how to bond with your future sibling-in-law so that everything goes smoothly.
+Whether you're going to be best friends or only see them once a year, here are our tips on how to bond with your future sibling-in-law so that everything goes smoothly.

-- Don’t reach out when it comes to relationship troubles – things can get messy fast.
+While we want you to cultivate a wonderful friendship, don't get too close that you feel immediately comfortable reaching out when it comes to relationship troubles – things can get messy fast.